oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

             - You can automate data movement and transformation into and out of Redshift using the scheduling capabilities
           - DMS
             - Move data back and forth between Redshift and other relational databases
+  - ### _Snow family_
+    - Snowcone
+      - Small portable computing, anywhere, rugged and secure
+      - Device used for edge computing, storage, and data transfer
+      - 8 TB of usable storage
+      - Can be used offline
+    - Snowball Edge
+      - Move TB or PB of data in or out of AWS
+      - Snowball Edge Storage Optimized
+        - 80 TB of HDD Capacity
+      - Snowball Edge Compute Optimized
+        - 42 TB of HDD Capacity
+      - Use Cases: Data cloud migrations, DC Decommission, Disaster Recovery
+    - Snowmobile
+      - Transfer of exabytes of data
+      - High Security
+      - Better than snowball if you transfer more than 10 PB of data

 - ### Determine data access and retrieval patterns
   - ### _Data Access and Retrieval Patterns_
     - Characteristics of your data